Discrete Localities I

 The basic properties of partial groups, objective partial groups, and localities, are derived in sections 1 through 3.
 We then begin in section 4 to consider partial normal subgroups of localities in detail.
-One of the two key results in section 4 is the Frattini Lemma (4.11), which states that if $\ca N\norm\ca L$ is a partial normal subgroup, then $\ca L=N_{\ca L}(S\cap\ca N)\ca N$.
-The other is Stellmacher's splitting lemma (4.12), which leads to the partition of $\ca L$ into a collection of ``maximal cosets" of $\ca N$, and to a partial group structure on the set $\ca L/\ca N$ of maximal cosets.
+One of the key results in section 4 is Stellmacher's splitting lemma (4.12), which leads to the partition of $\ca L$ into a collection of ``maximal cosets" of $\ca N$, and to a partial group structure on the set $\ca L/\ca N$ of maximal cosets.
 In section 5 it is shown that $\ca L/\ca N$ is in fact a locality, and we obtain versions of the first N\" other isomorphism theorem and of its familiar consequences.
-In particular, the notions ``partial normal subgroup" and ``kernel of a projection" are equivalent.

-Section 6 concerns products of partial normal subgroups.
-The main results here (Theorems 6.7 and 6.8) owe a great deal to the treatment by Ellen Henke [He] in the case of finite localities. .1in
+Section 6 concerns products of partial normal subgroups, and the main results here (Theorems 6.7 and 6.8) are based entirely on the treatment by Ellen Henke [He] of the case of finite localities. .1in

+Finite localities were introduced by the first named author in [Ch1], in order to give a positive solution to a basic existence/uniqueness question concerning fusion systems over finite $p$-groups.
+The solution that was given in [Ch1] was thus tied to a narrow goal, and did not allow for a complete development of ideas.
+The aim here is to attempt such a development, to thereby obtain the prerequisites for a version of finite group theory itself from a strictly ``$p$-local" point of view, and to extend that point of view beyond the finite context.
+Concommitantly, our aim is to enrich the theory of fusion systems and to broaden its scope, so as to provide a deeper connection with the homotopy theory in which - through Bob Oliver's proof [O1 and O2] of the Martino-Priddy conjecture - the entire enterprise has its roots.

+A locality is something which need not be a group, but which can have plenty of subgroups.
+All of the groups to be considered here will be subgroups of localities, and a basic assumption throughout is that any subgroup of a locality should be countable and locally finite.
+Thus, when we speak of a $p$-group $P$, we mean a countable, locally finite group all of whose elements have order a power of $p$.
+Such a group $P$ need not have the property (important when working with finite $p$-groups) that the normalizer in $P$ of a proper subgroup $Q$ of $P$ necessarily contains $Q$ properly.
+It will become necessary to impose this ``normalizer-increasing property" in Parts II and III, but in this Part I we can proceed without it.
+A weak version of this property (see 3.2 and 3.3 below) is already implied by the hypothesis of finite-dimensionality.

+The division into Parts closely parallels the extent to which fusion systems on the one hand, and primes other than $p$ on the other, are drawn into the developing picture.
+This Part I can be characterized by its having no direct involvement with fusion systems at all, and by there being no attention paid to $p'$-groups.
+The main results here, after the foundations for partial groups and localities have been laid down in the first three sections, concern partial normal subgroups of localities, the corresponding quotient localities, and finally the result (based in part on a result of Henke [He]) that products of partial normal normal subgroups are again partial normal subgroups.

+Readers who wish to consult a version of these papers in which all the localities under consideration are finite are referred to [Ch2] and [Ch3].

 .1in Concerning notation: We adopt the group-theorist's use of ``$X^g$" to denote conjugation of a subset or element $X$ of a group $G$ by an element $g\in G$.
 Consistent with this practice, mappings will (almost always) be written to the right of their arguments.